 Yesterday on my O’fieldstream Facebook account, I received a Share from FBfriend Matt Nelson.
 He was sharing a post made on a New Zealand site alerting readers to the potentially fatal dangers, from improper holding, when attempting to grab-a-photo of a trout.

 I’d read this article when it surfaced a few months earlier.
 A very good article.
-Much like my own Lip-Grip is OUT, but this article dealt with trout/salmonids, where my article points, primarily to improper ‘lip holds’ on Bass.
+Much like my own Lip-Grip is OUT, but this article dealt more specifically with trout/salmonids, where my article points, primarily, to improper ‘lip holds’ on Bass.

-The reality of fish holding is this: there isn’t a fish that swims which is NOT subject to being damaged by improper handling.
+The reality of fish holding is this: there isn’t a fish swimming that is NOT subject to being damaged by improper handling.

 The article came at a time when I was -again- seeing a lot of very long ‘out-of-the-water’ fish grip-n-grin photos: where the fisherperson, ‘grips the fish’ and ‘grins for the camera; often, many times with the same fish, over many minutes of exposed-to-air -NOT- a water-breathing environment.

 So I made a comment on Matt’s post/share and then re-Shared it back to my FBfriend list – along with an introductory comment.